Chapter 12.16

 A. The term "casket" means a commercially made container in which a body is buried, or equivalent constructed of wood, board, metal or styrofoam.

-E. The term "memorial" shall mean any marker or structure upon or in any lot or niche, placed thereupon or therein or partially therein for the purpose of identification or in memory of the interred.
+G. The term "memorial" shall mean any marker or structure upon or in any plot or niche, placed thereupon or therein or partially therein for the purpose of identification or in memory of the interred.

-F. The term "Director" shall refer to the City of Winslow Director of Parks and Recreation or his designee.
+H. The term "Director" shall refer to the City of Winslow Director of Public Works or their designee.

-H. The term "Desert View Cemetery" (hereinafter cemetery) shall mean the area set aside, dedicated and platted for the interment of the human dead.
+J. The term "Desert View Cemetery" (hereinafter "cemetery") shall mean the area set aside, dedicated and platted for the interment of the human dead.

-I. The term "perpetual care" shall mean that all lots for which interment rights are sold or transferred shall have "perpetual" care as herein defined, free of further cost to the purchaser after payment of the original purchase price.
+K. The term "perpetual care" shall mean that all plots for which interment rights are sold or transferred shall have "perpetual" care as herein defined, free of further cost to the purchaser after payment of the original purchase price.

 1. Resident: The purchaser/deceased currently having lived within the City limits of Winslow preceding date of purchase.